 We all face various challenges each day, at home, at work, at the store, and on the street.
-Many of them are just minor challenges with which we deal automatically and easily, but some of them require strategy, thinking, and mental endurance.
+Many of them are minor challenges with which we deal automatically and easily, but some require strategy, thinking, and mental endurance.

-You need mental endurance if you work in an uncongenial environment, or if you have a demanding boss.
-You also need mental endurance when dealing with your teenagers, taking care of elderly parents, or when you do business with difficult people.
+You need mental endurance if you work in an uncongenial environment or if you have a demanding boss.
+You also need mental endurance when dealing with your teenagers, taking care of elderly parents, or doing business with difficult people.

 We meet challenges every day, and therefore, we must learn to build mental endurance and stamina on a daily basis.